davidmaaghul/ssh-threads/README.md

 # ssh-threads
-Tools for controlling networks of Linux VMs from Python
+Python tools for controlling networks of Linux VMs - built on top of trio